aimms/how-to/Articles/505/building_the_model_1.rst

 All current versions of AIMMS are provided as an installation free software.
 Instead of creating a directory in the *Program Files* and a dedicated launch icon, an execution file for the AIMMS versions that you have downloaded and run is stored in your local user directory.
-You can download the latest version of AIMMS from the `download section on our website <https://www.aimms.com/support/downloads/#aimms-dev-download>`_
+You can download the latest version of AIMMS from the `download section on our website <https://www.aimms.com/support/downloads/#aimms-dev-download>`__

 .. rubric:: The AIMMS Launcher

 The AIMMS Launcher is a useful tool which enables you to easily run, manage, and navigate through all of the AIMMS versions on your computer.
 The AIMMS Launcher automatically creates a launch icon on your desktop to easily access and launch any version of AIMMS that you have available on your computer.
-The AIMMS Launcher is also available on the download section of our website.
+The AIMMS Launcher is also available on `the download section of our website <https://www.aimms.com/support/downloads/#aimms-other-download>`__.

 .. rubric:: Starting AIMMS